DamonStangel/Personal-Nutrition-Tracker/README.md

 # Daily Fuel - Personal Nutrition Tracker

-A lightweight weekly calorie and macro tracker built with plain HTML, CSS, and JavaScript.
+A weekly calorie and macro tracker built with plain HTML, CSS, and JavaScript.

 The repository contains only a small generic starter library and example day.
 Personal recipes and tracking history belong in private backup files, not in source control.